The Holodomor as Genocide

 Meticulously documents the implementation of the famine by Stalin and his cadres, with numerous references to actual communiques.
 Concludes with one of most clearly presented arguments for defining the Holodomor as genocide.

 ~ “Ukraine (Famine)” by Roman Serbyn.
-Reprint of the original article in the subscriber based online Encyclopedia of Genocide and Crimes Against Humanity, edited by Dinah L. Shelton, (digitally accessible in the Gale Virtual Reference Library), Macmillan Reference USA.
-Detroit.
-2005, pp. 1055-1061.
+Reprint of the original article in the Encyclopedia of Genocide and Crimes Against Humanity, edited by Dinah L. Shelton, Detroit: Macmillan Reference USA, 2005. pp. 1055-1061.

 Detailed overview of the implementation of the Holodomor, and how it meets the definition of genocide.
 Also discusses earlier famines that occurred in Ukraine and elsewhere in the USSR, and how they differed from the Holodomor.